Other articles

 Step 3 involves assessing the significance of the impacts identified by the organization in step 2.

 This assessment enables them to be prioritized and measures to be taken to deal with them.
-Assessing the significance of impacts is relevant when the organization cannot deal with all impacts at once.
+Assessing the significance of impacts is relevant when the organization cannot deal with them all at once.

 This assessment involves both quantitative and qualitative analysis, which may require a subjective decision.
 The organization needs to consult stakeholders to assess the significance of its impacts, and should also consult relevant internal or external experts.
 We'll be doing a dedicated article on how to consult stakeholders.